espnet/espnet/egs2/TEMPLATE/speechlm1/README.md

       * See [List of Supported Type](#list-of-supported-type)

 ### Build Model with a Defined Sequence Template
-Once the sequence template is defined, the only step remained to the user is to prepare the dataset.
+Once the sequence template is defined, users should also prepare the dataset.
 Ideally, stages of tokenization, training, inference and evaluation are handled automatically by our ESPnet SpeechLM script.
 See [Recipe Workflow](#recipe-flow) for details.

 During the data preparation stage, the user only needs to create a data index file for each `entry` in the task sequence template, with the identical file name of `name` from that entry.
   * E.g., for ASR task, simply prepare two files: `wav.scp` and `text`.